najlaauni/NZStoreReceiptSystem/README.md

 # NZ Store Receipt System (C++)

 ## 🧩 Background / Problem Statement
 In many small businesses, manual billing can lead to errors, time consumption, and inconsistent records.
-Owners need a simple, lightweight system that helps:
+Owners need a simple, lightweight system that helps:<br>
 - Record customer purchases accurately
 - Calculate tax and discounts automatically
 - Summarize daily income without spreadsheets

 ## 💡 Proposed Solution
-The NZ Store System addresses these issues by providing:
+The NZ Store System addresses these issues by providing:<br>
 - A structured and automated billing process
 - Real-time receipt generation
 - Built-in tax and discount calculations
-- Daily summary reports to track performance
+- Daily summary reports to track performance<br>
 All of this is achieved using core C++ logic with no external database or GUI required.

 ## 💻 Overview